SaltyGoo/saltygoo.github.io/class/mu_nereid.md

 You can lend these vestments and their power to other people.
 However, as long as they hold the clothes, they are [Charmed](/2020/11/10/extra-rules/#conditions) by you.

 ## Allure of the Sea
 You are an embodiment of the allure of the sea.
 This emotion is stored in your Psyche.
-Any creature holding one of your possession also bears this strong emotion.
-They are now [Charmed](/2020/11/10/extra-rules/#conditions) by large bodies of water and must save to avoid being [Dazed](/2020/11/10/extra-rules/#conditions) when seeing one (even a depiction or a vivid description).
+Any creature holding one of your possessions also bears this longing.
+They are now [Charmed](/2020/11/10/extra-rules/#conditions) by large bodies of water and must save to avoid being [Dazed](/2020/11/10/extra-rules/#conditions) when seeing one (even a depiction or a vivid description of one).

 ## Dance of the Shawls
 You can awaken your shawls by dancing.
-Each is a [Water Elemental](/monsters/elemental-water) with 1D6 HP.
-If one dies, it'll come back after you rest submerged in water.
+Each is a [Water Elemental](/monsters/elemental-water) with 1D6 HP that obeys your command.
+If one dies, it'll come back to you after you rest submerged in water.

 ## Panthalassa
 In your vicinity, any amount of water bigger than a drinking glass is connected to the global sea, Panthalassa.
 Thus any puddle is infinitely deep.